 The choice of hip implant depends on several factors:

-Most modern hip implants are MRI-compatible, but it is important to inform the imaging center that you have a hip implant.
+Most modern hip implants are MRI-compatible, but it is important to inform the imaging center that you have a hip replacement implant.
 Some older implants may require special considerations.

 To extend the life of your hip implant: